apache/apisix/docs/en/latest/getting-started/configure-routes.md

 }'
 ```

-You will receive an `HTTP/1.1 201 OK` response if the route was created successfully.
+You will receive an `HTTP/1.1 201 Created` response if the route was created successfully.

 ## Validate